 Amber received her Bachelor's degree in Exercise Science from McMurry University in 2014, and her Doctor of Physical Therapy degree from Hardin-Simmons University in 2016.

 Amber enjoys being active and loves doing anything outdoors, including skiing, kayaking, hiking, swimming and taking walks with her family.
 Amber has participated in obstacle course races, 5Ks and half marathons.
-Amber loves engaging with her patients on a personal level while empowering them to restore their movement and lifestyle.

 The BWPT Difference